 Its hills are richly forested.
 The place is known for oranges, tea, wild pitai or yongchak, and many tropical fruits.
 Amost every household has tea gardens and orchards.
 And, the folks are warm and hospitable.

 It is a must-see for those visiting Tamenglong.
 There is no public transport to the place, but one can trek down or take the help of the locals to arrange private vehicles for a visit to the place.
 If one is lucky, one gets to travel free to the place.
 For those who love trekking and hiking, there are many trails one can venture into.

 There are no guest houses or hotels, but the villagers would gladly shelter a guest or visitors.
 What more can you ask on a travel apart from free stay and food.

-Recently, the Manipur government declared Dailong a first Biodiversity Heritage Site in the state.
+Recently, the Manipur government declared Dailong as its first Biodiversity Heritage Site.
 It's barely an hour away from Tamenglong town, trek along and be one with nature here.